yaakovLowenstein/hx-requests/docs/guide/modals.rst

 #.
 Set the id of you modal to :code:`hx_modal_body` or set :code:`HX_REQUESTS_MODAL_BODY_ID` (a :code:`css` id for the modal body) in settings.
 #.
 Use an include for the body and add the title and modal_size_classes to the template.
 See the example below.
 #.
 Set a way for the modal to open when the modal template is rendered.
 See the modal example below.
 #.
-Set a way for the modal to close using the :code:`modalFormValid` event.
+Set a way for the modal to close using the :code:`closeHxModal` event.
 See the modal example below
 #.
 Set a div with the id :code:`hx_modal_container` in the body of the page, this is where the modal will be rendered (the :code:`hx-target` of the request)

 .. tip::